ncipollo/release-action/README.md

 - **omitNameDuringUpdate**: Indicates if the release name should be omitted during updates.
 The name will still be applied for newly created releases.
 This will preserve the existing name during updates.
 - **owner**: Optionally specify the owner of the repo where the release should be generated.
 Defaults to current repo's owner.
 - **prerelease**: Optionally marks this release as prerelease.
 Set to true to enable.
+- **omitPrereleaseDuringUpdate**: Indicates if the prerelease flag should be omitted during updates.
+The prerelease flag will still be applied for newly created releases.
+  This will preserve the existing prerelease state during updates.
 - **replacesArtifacts**: Indicates if existing release artifacts should be replaced.
 Defaults to `true`.
 - **repo**: Optionally specify the repo where the release should be generated.
 Defaults to current repo.
 - **tag**: An optional tag for the release.
 If this is omitted the git ref will be used (if it is a tag).